Polygala tenuifolia 101

 Research shows that its extract can go beyond simply being neuroprotective and can promote neural stem cell proliferation and differentiation, pushing the plant into a special category of nootropics that supports new brain cell growth.

-Does it support treatment of cognitive deficits?
+So it supports treatment of cognitive deficits?

 It’s used to support the treatment of cognitive deficits and improve learning and memory.
 It is often recommended for geriatric concerns because of its ability to improve memory and protect against cognitive ailments.
 Buddhist monks use it to support meditation and focus.